Monika Kinner: Prairie land thread paintings

 These drawings give me terrific subject matter to stitch from.
 In fact, I often file away the original photos and only work from the drawings.
 They serve as the patterns.
 Sometimes, they are so fresh and fun that I feel that no one needs to see the original.

-a hand holding an Oil pastel sketch in preparation for yarn stitching.
+A hand holding an oil pastel sketch in preparation for yarn stitching.

 Monika Kinner, Oil pastel sketch in preparation for yarn stitching.